3nt0n/bachelor_thesis/README.md

 ## TODO

-make own environment:

--figure out how to get the xml-files and the python code from the other fetch environments -put them in an own repository somehow

-### get stuff
- xml file in gym/envs/robotics/assets/fetch python code in gym/envs/robotics/fetch

-TODO today:

 - note standard parameters.
 - change parameters to double, triple distance and try to train fetchslide somehow
 - create some kind of basket and put the goal in the air